-In our Christian Studies program, we attempt to work with students as their faith develops and grows throughout their time at Westgate.
+In our Christian Studies program, we work with students as their faith develops and grows throughout their time at Westgate.
 In all of our courses we focus on developing Biblical literacy and spiritual reflection.
-We recognize the many different Christian traditions in our school, but remain grounded in Anabaptist principles.
+We recognize and welcome the many different Christian traditions in our school, as we remain grounded in our Anabaptist principles.
 It is our hope that through the progression in these courses our students acquire a strong academic and spiritual foundation for their faith.

-A chronological survey of Old Testament history from Genesis to Esther with selections from the poetry and prophecy books.
-The focus will be on stories of God covenanting with His people.
+This course will provide a chronological survey of Old Testament history from Genesis to Esther with selections from the poetry and prophecy books.
+The focus will be on stories of God covenanting with God’s people.

 8 Jesus’ Life and Teaching

 This course focuses on a study of Jesus: his life and teachings.
-A deliberate focus on understanding the context into which Jesus came is partnered with an independent reading of the gospel of Luke and a study of the Sermon on the Mount.
+Students learn about his Jewish context and undertake an independent reading of the gospel of Luke and a study of the Sermon on the Mount.
 The course concludes with a basic study of Anabaptist history.

-This course will focus on a Christian response to other major world religions: Judaism, Islam, Buddhism and Hinduism.
+This course will focus on a Christian response to other religious traditions such as Hinduism, Buddhism, Islam, Judaism and Aboriginal Spirituality.
 We will also spend time looking at the many faces of Christianity in our world.

 31G Christian Ethics

 This course involves a study of Christian ethics, specifically from an Anabaptist perspective.
 It includes a look at morality and how people make moral decisions as well as discussions about, and research into, many societal issues facing Christians today.